 - Find time for just for the two of you each week.
 This could be doing all kinds of things – playing sport, going for an after-dinner walk together, having a regular coffee date, playing cards or games, or whatever you enjoy as a couple.

-Staying happy and healthy
+Staying healthy and well

-Staying positive and keeping things in perspective might help you get through some of the ups and downs of the teenage years.
+Staying positive and keeping things in perspective might help you get through some of the ups and downs of parenting teenagers.
 If you’re having a bad day, or a fight with your child, you could try asking yourself, ‘Do we really need to fight about this?
 Can I let this one go?’.

 Positive self-talk can also help you feel less stressed and happier.
 For example, if your child offers to help someone out, you might say to yourself, ‘Nice – I’m glad I’ve taught my child to think about others like that’.
 It’s time to congratulate yourself on all the good work you’ve done to get your child to this stage.

-Physical activity is important for many parts of your life, and 30 minutes a day is what you need to keep you physically and mentally healthy.
-It could just be a half-hour walk or an exercise class, but if you’ve got more time as your child gets older, you could think about the sports you used to play, or ask a friend if they want to play tennis or go for a bike ride.
+Physical activity is important for many parts of your life, and 30 minutes a day is what you need to stay physically and mentally healthy.
+It could just be a half-hour walk or an exercise class, but if you’ve got more time as your child gets older, you could think about the sports you used to play, or ask friends if they want to play tennis or go for a bike ride.